 At Ridgewood Moving Services, we have a very real commitment to community service.

 Ridgewood Moving Services (RMS) and our President, Cindy Myer, are committed to giving back to the communities we serve.
-An active philanthropist, Ms. Myer serves on the board of the Center for Hope and Safety (formerly Shelter our Sisters); sponsors the annual Toy Sale at the Paterson Boys and Girls Club; actively participates in Move for Hunger; and donates the services of her company’s trucks and materials to numerous shelters, hospitals, and charitable organizations throughout Bergen County, New Jersey, and donates as well to United Way, Girl Scouts, Boy Scouts, veterans organizations, and local police and fire departments.
+An active philanthropist, Ms. Myer served on the board of the Center for Hope and Safety (formerly Shelter our Sisters); sponsors the annual Toy Sale at the Paterson Boys and Girls Club; actively participates in Move for Hunger; and donates the services of her company’s trucks and materials to numerous shelters, hospitals, and charitable organizations throughout Bergen County, New Jersey, and donates as well to United Way, Girl Scouts, Boy Scouts, veterans organizations, and local police and fire departments.

 RMS asks clients to think about families in need before throwing out gently used items they no longer want.
 RMS will provide free boxes and deliver furniture and other items to people in the community in real need.
 It gratifies all of us at RMS to be part of an organization that incorporates community as an integral part of how we do business every day.